DigitalMitford/DM_documentation/sustainingDH_notes.md

 High. (maintain this level)

 What is your current level?
 Why?
-4 because we're a multi-headed dragon which makes us awesome!
+We think, 4, but we do need to update some massive Excel spreadsheets to a more tractable long-term database format.

 What resources and actions are required to reach (and maintain) your desired level?
 * Get more of our project leaders regularly working with GitHub.
 * New OSF repo centralizes data streams (like Google working documents and GitHub, etc) under a single ORCID.
 Get everyone involved access to this to find everything quickly.
 * Regularly revisit our standards.
+* Deal with Massive Excel Spreadsheets

 ## Module C3: File Formats and Metadata